-4.3.2 INIT
+3.3.2 INIT

-The INIT subcommand is used to perform the following actions:

-- Create the BART backup catalog directory.

-- Rebuild the BART backupinfo file.

-- Set the archive_command in the PostgreSQL server based on the archive_command setting in the bart.cfg file.
+The INIT subcommand is used to create the BART backup catalog directory, rebuild the BART backupinfo file, and set the archive_command in the PostgreSQL server based on the archive_command setting in the bart. cfg file.

-Note: If the archive_mode configuration parameter is set to off, then the -o option must be used to set the Postgres archive_command using the BART archive_command parameter in the BART configuration file even if the archive_command is not currently set in postgresql.conf nor in postgresql.auto.conf.
+Note: If the archive_mode configuration parameter is set to off, then the -o option must be used to set the Postgres archive_command using the BART archive_command parameter in the BART configuration file even if the archive_command is not currently set in postgresql.conf nor in postgresql.auto.conf file.

-To view examples of INIT subcommand, see the EDB Postgres Backup and Recovery Reference Guide.

-In the above syntax diagram, INIT is the BART subcommand and -s server_name, all, -o, -r, -i, no-configure are the subcommand options.

-Note: The subcommand option keywords must generally be in lowercase, except when specified differently in this section.
+All subcommand options are generally specified in lowercase.
+The following table describes the command options:

-• -s or --server {<server_name> | all }

-server_name is the name of the database server to which the INIT actions are to be applied.
-If all is specified or if the option is omitted, the actions are applied to all servers.

-• -o or -override

-Overrides the existing, active Postgres archive_command configuration parameter setting in the postgresql.conf file or the postgresql.auto.conf file using the BART archive_command parameter in the BART configuration file.
-The INIT generated archive command string is written to the postgresql.auto.conf file.
+Options Description -s orserver {<server_name> all }</server_name> server_name is the name of the database server to which the INIT actions are to be applied.
+If all is specified or if the option is omitted, the actions are applied to all servers. -o or -override Overrides the existing, active Postgres archive_command configuration parameter setting in the postgresql.conf file or the postgresql.auto. conf file using the BART archive_command parameter in the BART configuration file.
+The INIT generated archive command string is written to the postgresql.auto.conf file. -ror-rebuild Rebuilds the backupinfo file located in each backup subdirectory.

-• -r or -rebuild

-Rebuilds the backupinfo file (a text file named backupinfo) located in each backup subdirectory.

-'''

-• -i or --backupid { <backup_id> | <backup_name> | all }

-'''

-<backup_id> is an integer, backup identifier and <backup_name> is the user-defined alphanumeric name for the backup.
 If all is specified or if the option is omitted, the backupinfo files of all backups for the database servers specified by the -s option are recreated.
-The -i option can only be used with the -r option.
+This option is only intended for recovering from a situation where the backupinfo file has become corrupt.
+If the backup was initially created with a user-defined backup name, and then the INIT -r option is invoked to rebuild that backupinfo file, the user-defined backup name is no longer available.
+Thus, future references to the backup must use the backup identifier. -i orbackupid { <backup_id> <backup_name> all }</backup_name></backup_id>